RobinLinus/coins-legacy/bitcoin-lite-network.md

 - Ask the other node for a *spending SPV proof* for that output path.
 - Any malicious node disproves itself or aborts the protocol.

 The only drawback here is that we require a *spending SPV proof* to prove a chunk's incorrectness.
 Yet, only very few servers have to provide all spending proofs.
 And the overhead to run a server for spending proofs is much less than serving the blockchain.
 The set of spending proofs is a map `output_path -> block_index`.
-Such a mapping is sufficient for a lite note to extract a spending proof from any node that serves blocks.
+Such a mapping is sufficient for a nano note to extract a spending proof from any node that serves blocks.
 They are requested rarely because they are relevant only in case of an attack.
 Their sheer availability makes an attack infeasible.

 This protocol provides much better security than usual SPV clients because it requires only one assumption: There is at least one honest peer.

 ### Download Sizes
-Suppose we are a lite node that wants to sync and prove the outputs of 10 addresses.
+Suppose we are a nano node that wants to sync and prove the outputs of 10 addresses.
 How much data do we have to download?

 Naively the download size is: